BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 As optimisation is a costly operation, we will show here how to execute it in parallel using slurm.

 Configure the #SBATCH directives at the beginning of your SLURM sbatch file according to your job requirements.
 Then, inform your e-model name in ``./optimisation.sh`` and execute it.
-This will create several slurm jobs for different optimisation seeds and the githash associated to the run (keep it preciously!).
+This will create several slurm jobs for different optimisation seeds and the githash associated to the run (keep it preciously!), In case it goes missing, however, you can retrieve the githash from the opt_list file associated with each run.

 The optimisation usually takes between 2 and 72 hours depending on the complexity of the model.
 If the model is not finished after 24 hours, you will need to resume it manually by informing the githash of the run in ``./optimisation.sh`` and executing it again.